EngineerBetter/engineerbetter-hugo/content/blog/quarks-quickstart.md

       version: 15.3.3
 ```
 <section class="boxout">
-<p>Quarks requires that a BOSH release uses [BOSH Process Management (BPM)](https://bosh.io/docs/bpm/bpm/), without this your deployment will fail.
-However, BPM _can_ be added via an [ops-file](https://github.com/cloudfoundry-incubator/kubecf/blob/8692ef5b7ed6f321e83860dc8ae9891544c11d05/deploy/helm/kubecf/assets/operations/instance_groups/app-autoscaler.yaml#L766-L771) at runtime, so doesn't need to be written into the release itself.</p>
+<p>Quarks requires that a BOSH release uses BOSH Process Management (BPM), without this your deployment will fail.
+However, BPM _can_ be added via an ops file at runtime, so doesn't need to be written into the release itself.</p>
 </section>

 ### Ops Files
 Another BOSH native concept implemented as a ConfigMap.
 Ops files are utilised to overwrite, add, or remove aspects of the BOSH manifest, allowing a single central manifest to be customised for different environments and requirements.

-Ops Files are also a means to satisfy the Quarks BPM requirement without writing BPM into the release.
+Ops Files are also a means to satisfy the Quarks BPM requirement [without writing BPM into the release](https://github.com/cloudfoundry-incubator/kubecf/blob/8692ef5b7ed6f321e83860dc8ae9891544c11d05/deploy/helm/kubecf/assets/operations/instance_groups/app-autoscaler.yaml#L766-L771).
 ```
 ---
 apiVersion: v1